 Articles and chapters

 Albert, S., Albury, C., Alexander, M., Harris, T., Hofstetter, E., Holmes, T. and Stokoe, E. (in press).
 The conversation rollercoaster: Live conversation analysis as a means for public engagement at the New Scientist Live Festival.
-Science Communication.
+Discourse Studies.

 Sikveland, R., Huma, B., Stokoe, E. and Hofstetter, E. (under review) Stop building rapport: Interactional problems with current institutional rapport strategies.